syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Labels.md

-> Note: LabelRotateAngle property will not have effect when the Axis.IntersectAction property is set as Rotate.
+N> LabelRotateAngle property will not have effect when the Axis.IntersectAction property is set as Rotate.

 See Also